Target level of study

 Presentation

-Justice, trials and procedures
+Justice, trials, and proceedings

-- Master in Litigation Law
+- Master's Degree in Litigation Law

 Objectives